Deepak Fertilisers raises Rs 510 cr via sale of shares to institutional investors | Business

 - India

-Deepak Fertilisers and Petrochemicals Corporation Ltd has raised Rs 510 crore through the issue of equity shares to institutional investors.
+Deepak Fertilisers and Petrochemicals Corporation Ltd (DFPCL) on Monday said it has raised Rs 510 crore through sale of shares to institutional investors.

-The company had launched its QIP (qualified institutional placement) issue on October 19, and the issue was closed on Friday.
+In a regulatory filing, DFPCL said it has successfully raised Rs 510 crore through a Qualified Institutions Placement (QIP) of equity shares.

-In a regulatory filing, the securities issue committee of the board of directors at its meeting held on Friday approved the closure of the issue on October 22.
+Leading investors from India and overseas participated in the issue.
+These included Smallcap World Fund, Government Pension Fund Global, Axis Mutual Fund, Fidelity, Avendus and Societe Generale, among others, it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)